Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Experimental Setup

 \subsection{Baseline Methods}

 We focus on the setting where the LLM is kept frozen and no ground-truth profile is available for training the reranker.
-Therefore, we compare against three categories of prior methods that likewise neither fine-tune the LLM nor rely on supervision from ground-truth retrieval results.
-Methods that operate under different assumptions or training settings are not included in our main comparisons, as these differences prevent a fair and controlled evaluation.
-We discuss these methods in detail in Appendix~\ref{app:baseline}.
+Therefore, we compare against three categories of prior methods that likewise neither fine-tune the LLM nor rely on supervision from ground-truth profiles.
+Methods that operate under different assumptions or settings are not included in our main comparisons, as these differences prevent a fair and controlled evaluation.
+We discuss these methods in detail in Appendix~\ref{app:alternative}.

 The baselines we compare with include \textbf{(\numtoroman{1}) Zero-Shot Rerankers}, represented by RankGPT~\cite{sun2023chatgpt} and ICR~\cite{chen2025attention}.
 For both methods, we adopt \texttt{Llama-3-8B-Instruct} as the reranker LLM.
-We also report the performance of RankGPT with \texttt{GPT-5-nano} to reflect an upper bound of the methods that distill from the ranking results of state-of-the-art proprietary LLMs~\citep{pradeep2023rankvicuna,pradeep2023rankzephyr,tamber2023scaling,gangireddy2024first}. \textbf{{(\numtoroman{2})} In-Context Retrieval-Augmented Language Models}, represented by IC-RALM~\cite{ram2023incontext} and REPLUG~\cite{shi2024replug}.
-Both methods consider only one record at a time when generating a response.
-They incorporate multiple records from the user profile either through marginalization (REPLUG) or context switching (In-Context RALM).
+We also report the performance of RankGPT with \texttt{GPT-5-nano} to reflect an upper bound of the methods that distill from the ranking results of state-of-the-art proprietary LLMs~\citep{pradeep2023rankvicuna,pradeep2023rankzephyr,tamber2023scaling,gangireddy2024first}. \textbf{{(\numtoroman{2})} In-Context Retrieval-Augmented Language Models (RALMs)}, represented by IC-RALM~\cite{ram2023incontext} and REPLUG~\cite{shi2024replug}.
+Both methods consider each record in isolation when generating a response.
+They incorporate multiple records from the user profile either through context switching (IC-RALM) or marginalization (REPLUG).
 Additionally, we include \textbf{(\numtoroman{3}) Efficient Sparse and Dense Retrievers}, applied directly as rerankers.
 We include BM25~\cite{robertson2009probabilistic} for the sparse retriever and Contriever~\cite{izacard2022unsupervised} for the dense retriever.
 These methods represent the efficiency-oriented side of the efficiency--performance trade-off.